arduino/docs-content/content/hardware/03.nano/boards/nano-r4/datasheet/datasheet.md

 - A5

 **Note:** as A4/A5 is connected to the main I2C bus, these should not be used as ADC inputs whenever the bus is in use.
 You can however connect I2C devices to each of these pins and connectors simultaneously.

+### Real-time Clock (RTC)

+The Nano R4 features a Real-time Clock allowing you to keep accurate time (date and clock), even when the board is powered off.
+This is ideal for data logging, scheduling tasks, or timestamping events.

+The Realtime Clock (RTC) has two counting modes, calendar count mode and binary count mode, that are controlled by the register settings.

+- For calendar count mode, the RTC has a 100-year calendar from 2000 to 2099 and automatically adjusts dates for leap years.
+- For binary count mode, the RTC counts seconds and retains the information as a serial value.
+Binary count mode can be used for calendars other than the Gregorian (Western) calendar.

 ### Power Options